For tight backs, shoulders and hips

 Who this is for

-• Desk workers who feel knotted in the upper back and shoulders by the end of the week.
+- Desk workers who feel knotted in the upper back and shoulders by the end of the week.

-• Anyone who has been told to "stretch more" and isn't sure where to start.
+- Anyone who has been told to "stretch more" and isn't sure where to start.

 What a class looks like

-2. Mindful warm-ups.
+- Mindful warm-ups.
 Slow mobilisations for the neck, shoulders, spine and hips — the four areas most likely to feel stiff.

-3. Hatha Yoga postures.
+- Postures.
 Standing and floor work, with options at every level.
 Penny offers chair-supported alternatives and shorter ranges of motion when useful.

-How "gentle yoga" differs from "yoga therapy"
+How this differs from "yoga therapy"

 Penny's approach